 Requirements for admission include an undergraduate (bachelor’s) degree from an accredited university as well as responses to the written narrative questions that are included on the Application.
-After completing the online Application for Admission prospective students submit a copy of their official undergraduate and graduate transcripts, plus two letters of reference.
+After completing the online Application for Admission prospective students submit a copy of their official undergraduate and graduate transcripts, two letters of reference, plus a resume.
 After all components of the Application are received we will schedule a telephone interview conducted by a member of the core faculty.

 We are interested in self-directed and disciplined learners who are inspired to explore the depths of Montessori’s contributions towards a new world-view through education.
 Although many students have no prior experience with online education, the Endicott-TIES online Campus becomes a seamless part of their graduate studies.
 The online Learning Collaborative allows adult learners to gather asynchronously sharing their discoveries and journey.